meshonline/coordinate-descent-solver/README.md

 Coordinate descent solver for generic linear system

 # Using coordinate descent method to solve linear equations
-(The Google translation version from the Chinese version)
+### This is the Google translation version from the Chinese version.

 In actual projects, sometimes it is necessary to solve linear equations.
 If you use the least squares formula to calculate directly, the speed is slow for a large coefficient matrix, and sometimes there is no solution.
 So I want to find a way to solve linear equations by iterative method.
 Firstly, it must be stable, and secondly, there must always be a solution.
 After searching for a long time, there was no suitable one, so I just made one myself.